-It’s not about ‘beliefs,’ Ellen: Why DeGeneres’ lame defense of George W. Bush is a denial of reality
+It’s not about ‘beliefs,’ Ellen: Why DeGeneres’s weak defense of George W. Bush is a denial of reality

 — Ellen DeGeneres (@TheEllenShow) October 8, 2019

-Let’s unpack this entire four-minute segment.
 DeGeneres starts with an extended explanation for why she was at the game at all, as though fans may have felt betrayed that she was secretly a sports nut.
 The host then shows a video she took of herself and Bush in the box seat, and the in-studio audience goes nuts, one assumes at the prompting of an off-screen segment producer.

-“When we were invited [to Cowboys owner Jerry Jones’ private box at the stadium], I was aware that we would be surrounded by people with different views and beliefs.
+“When we were invited [to Cowboys owner Jerry Jones’s private box at the stadium], I was aware that we would be surrounded by people with different views and beliefs.
 And I’m not talking about politics—I was rooting for the Packers,” she says, trying to lighten the mood with jokes.
 She continues, taking a startling amount of time to explain why she was rooting for the Packers on the Cowboys home turf before turning back to the 43rd president.

 “But during the game, they showed a shot of George W. Bush and I laughing together, and people were upset.
 They thought, ‘Why was a gay Hollywood liberal sitting next to a conservative Republican president?”

 Already, we are way out in the weeds.
 George W. Bush is not just a “conservative Republican president.”
 He’s a collection of dishonorable misdeeds that have measurably made the world a worse place.
 Setting aside his stance on gay rights, which any Republican president likely would have shared at the time—he called the 2004 Massachusetts ruling in favor of same-sex marriage “deeply troubling,” and the issue became a focal point in his reelection—Bush’s presidency was uniquely disastrous.
-Even Donald Trump, another deeply and historically bad person, knew during primary season to distance himself from the illegal war Bush started, so toxic has it become.
+Even Donald Trump, another historically bad person, knew during primary season to distance himself from the illegal war Bush started, so toxic has it become.
 George W. Bush is a “conservative Republican president” the way that Jeffrey Epstein is a “finance guy.”

-“A lot of people were mad,” DeGeneres goes on, “and they did what they do when people were mad: They tweet.
+“A lot of people were mad,” DeGeneres goes on, “and they did what they do when people are mad: They tweet.
 But here’s one tweet that I love.
 It says ‘Ellen and George Bush together makes me have faith in America again.'”

-The audience cheers once more for this pre-school pabulum, applauding the popular idea that people who get mad on Twitter are always a mindless mob looking to be outraged.
+The audience cheers once more for this preschool pabulum, applauding the popular idea that people who get mad on Twitter are always a mindless outrage mob.
 Obviously, people on Twitter can be hypercritical, but it takes a debilitating lack of critical thought to blindly endorse any misguided coupling of political opposites.
-(Especially when the people in question belong to similar income tax brackets.)
+(Especially when the people in question belong to similar tax brackets.)

 Hilariously, the one tweet the host holds up as an example of someone who got it right had to be edited in order to appear on the show.